 NOTE: If you use any other alternate fuel tank or supply, be sure to use a recommended inline fuel filter.

 3. MUFFLER: Reduces engine noise output.
+Both the Robin / Subaru and the Honda muffler serves as a spark arrester.

 See SPARK ARRESTER in the INSTALLATION section of this manual.